hjamal3/Light-Stripe-Calibration/README.md

 # Light-Stripe-Calibration

-To run calibration: Insert all of your images in the images folder.
-Need to change internal parameters of file to fit checkerboard size and dimensions in calibrate.py.
-To run: python calibrate.py.
-Images should contain the laser over a fully visible checkerboard.
+- Insert all of your images in the 'images' folder.
+- Change internal parameters of file to fit checkerboard size and dimensions in calibrate.py.
+Can change color between red or green and orientation.
+- python calibrate.py.
+- Images should contain the laser over a fully visible checkerboard.

 ![Image](sample.jpg)